 Mr Zhou's Dumplings

 The only thing we love more than dumplings is dumplings at an incredible price.
-Enter Mr Zhou's, only one of Auckland's best dumpling establishments and who is bringing us handcrafted parcels of deliciousness in a long line of flavours including the hugely popular pork, chives and prawn, for around $10 per 10.
-Don't forget their wonton soup and fried noodles, both available for under $20.
+Enter Mr Zhou's, only one of Auckland's best dumpling establishments which is bringing us handcrafted parcels of deliciousness in a long line of flavours including the hugely popular pork, chives and prawn, at $11.35 for 10.
+Don't forget their combination fried noodles and chicken fried pancakes, both available for under $20.

 Sneaky Snacky

 Sorry, not sorry for adding another burger joint to this list.
-We're talking about Sneaky Snacky, which you'll find in all its aorta-clogging glory on K' Road.
-These aren't just any burgers, mind you—they're served on doughnuts instead of buns (yes, you read that correctly) and are so magnificently messy that you'll be given disposable gloves to wear while you eat 'em (again, you read that correctly).
-You can't put a price on food this good (though really, their burgers start from $15.50).
+We're talking about Sneaky Snacky, which you'll find in all its aorta-clogging glory on Karangahape Road.
+These aren't just any burgers, mind you—they're served on doughnuts instead of buns (yes, you read that correctly) and are so magnificently messy you'll be given disposable gloves to wear while you eat 'em (again, you read that correctly).
+You can't put a price on food this good (though really, their burgers start from around $16).

 Gochu

 Hear us out.
 While not everything on the menu at Gochu meets the criteria for this list, there's one dish that does.
 And not just any dish—their infamous spicy pork milk bun with beurre blanc dipping sauce, which costs $15 and is so incredibly rich, it could almost pass as a meal.
-Alternatively, you could order a round of their cheap and cheerful snacks—think mozzarella cheese balls with marmite mayo ($5), grilled pork belly ssam ($6), and a fried chicken slider with Gochu mayo and Korean pickled cucumber.
+Alternatively, you could order a round of their cheap and cheerful snacks—grilled pork belly ssam ($7), and a fried chicken slider with Gochu mayo and Korean pickled cucumber ($8).

 Ramen Takara

 So, you like ramen?
 Of course you do.
 How 'bout ramen for bargain-basement prices?
 Hello, is that even a question?
-Best head along to Ramen Takara then, where their brand of authentic Japanese noodles will cost you $12 at its best, and $18 at its worst (pfft).
+Best head along to Ramen Takara then, where their authentic Japanese noodles will cost you $14 at its best, and $20 at its most.
 And if you DON'T rate ramen, fear not—they have gyoza, don, harumaki and countless other delights for under $20.

 Better Burger

 One of the best cheap eats in Auckland has to be Better Burger.
-You can grab a burger for as little as $10 or upsize to a combo (with fries and a drink) for around the $16 mark—what a steal.
+You can grab a cheeseburger for as little as $12 or upsize to a combo (with fries and a drink) for around the $20 mark—score.

 Mithaiwala